oriuminc/pantzbot/MYPLANET.md

         HUBOT_VAR1=value1 HUBOT_VAR2=value2 bash bin/hubot

-- `packages.json` has a lot of fuzziness in the node package versions it downloads, so building hubot from that file on one day might be different from the other.
-When present, `npm-shrinkwrap.json` acts as a "lockfile" of specific packages that should be `npm install`ed, and is derived from the `package.json` file.
-The easiest way to upgrade packages is to erase the lockfile and run `npm shrinkwrap` to regenerate it fresh.

-- Some scripts will have node package dependencies that will need to be added to `package.json`.
-(Make sure to regenerate `npm-shrinkwrap.json` afterward.)

 - We host pantzbot on Heroku, a service like Acquia, but for node.js apps rather than Drupal.
 Once you've tested your changes to pantzbot, you'll need to get Heroku access in order to push it live.